yoadg/yoadg.github.io/_wiki/webservices.md

 ## gRPC
 **gRPC** is a schema-driven RPC framework that brings performance benefits and modern features to client-server applications.
 It is a cross-platform, open-source, contract-based communication protocol that streamlines and controls interservice communication by providing a set of functions to remote clients.
 Built on top of HTTP/2, gRPC leverages features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.
 It enables more efficient communication through serialized binary payloads. gRPC uses *Protocol Buffers* (Protobuf) by default as its mechanism for structured data serialization.

 Protocol Buffers are more than just a serialized format.
 They are used as an *Interface Definition Language (IDL)* which defines the API interface (service definition).
-It serves as a contract between the client and the server, specifying the supported services, methods and messages (data structures). gRPC generates cross-platform client and server bindings for many languages.
+It serves as a contract between the client and the server, specifying the supported services, methods and messages (request and response data structures). gRPC generates cross-platform client and server bindings for many languages.
 On the server side, the server implements the API interface and runs a gRPC server to handle client calls.
 On the client side, the client has a stub (referred to as just a client in some languages) that provides the same methods as the server.

 There are 4 communication methods supported by gRPC:
-- **Unary**: First, the client makes a single request to the server.
-Then, the server sends a single response.
+- **Unary**: The client makes a single request to the server and expects a single response.
-- **Client-Streaming**: First, the client streams a series of requests to the server, followed by a message to inform that the stream is over.
-Finally, the server sends a single reply.
+- **Client-Streaming**: The client streams a series of requests to the server, followed by a message to inform that the stream is over.
+The server sends back a single response.
-- **Server-Streaming**: First, the client makes a single request to the server.
-Then, the server sends a stream of messages to the client.
+- **Server-Streaming**: The client makes a single request to the server.
+The server sends back a stream of messages to the client.
 - **Bidirectional Streaming**: Both client and the server can send messages at any time after establishing the initial connection.

 ## Thrift